 Local representation

-In Mexico, labor unions and employee representation can be a sensitive topic.
+In Mexico, labor unions and employee representation can be a sensitive topic because of their long history of state control.
 A local EOR in Mexico ensures compliance with collective bargaining rules and helps you avoid labor disputes.
 They monitor updates to the Federal Labor Law, protecting your company from surprise obligations.

 Hiring in Mexico for Your Business’ Success